-Students should begin appointing the committee and scheduling the examination at least four weeks prior to the expected date.
+Students (also known as "candidates" at this stage) should begin appointing the final examination (final) committee and scheduling the final at least four weeks prior to the expected date.
 The committee must meet the final examination committee requirements of the Graduate College including:

-- 1. The chair must be a member of the Graduate Faculty. - 2.
-The committee must include at least four voting members, at least three of which must be members of the Graduate Faculty, and two of which must also be tenured. - 3.
-If there are more than four voting members on the committee, at least half of the voting members should be members of the Graduate Faculty.
+- The chair must be a member of the Graduate Faculty. - The committee must include at least four voting members, at least three of which must be members of the Graduate Faculty, and two of which must also be tenured. - If there are more than four voting members on the committee, at least half of the voting members should be members of the Graduate Faculty.